top of page

 Takes a closer look at the role of science and medicine, including:

-What is now known about the effects of trauma resulting from the devaluation of black lives over
+- What do we now know about the effects of trauma resulting from the devaluation of black lives over generations?

 Image by Tasha Jolley